odinuv/web/en/apv/walkthrough/backend/index.md

 {% endhighlight %}

 ### Step 5
-Modify the PHP script to load the variable from database.
+Modify the PHP script to load the variable from the database.

 {: .solution}
 {% highlight php %}